stammler/simframe/paper/joss/paper.md

 ## Data fields

 The data fields of `Simframe` are subclassed `NumPy` `ndarray`s.
 The full `NumPy` functionality can therefore be used on `Simframe` data fields.
 The `ndarray`s have been extended to store additional information about differential equations or update functions and a string description of the field.
-The data fields can be arranged in groups to facilitate a clear structure withing the data frame.
+The data fields can be arranged in groups to facilitate a clear structure within the data frame.

 ## Integration schemes